vitorrodrigues230/bootcamp/README.md

 📖Currently, I’m learning Python and I plan to study C++.

 🙃If you can give me any tips, I’d really appreciate it.
-I’m just beginning my studies, and any advice is wonderful.
+I’m just beginning my studies, and any advice is

-🖊  My site: file:///C:/Users/PC/Pictures/Untitled-1.html